ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

         cd my_package
         mkdir launch worlds

-You should end with the following folder structure:
+You should end up with the following folder structure:

 .. code-block:: console